 Do you want to develop new methods and technologies for high-tech, electronics-based systems?
 Or what about developing a group of small ground or aerial robots that can assist rescue workers searching for victims?
 Another option might be to develop new techniques for establishing robust radio links in Wireless Sensor Networks that operate in an extremely crowded radio spectrum.
 Or to contribute to the development of a ‘lab-on-a-chip’ that can be used to investigate the processes leading to Parkinson’s or Alzheimer’s disease.

-- Interesting specializations that tie in with your own personal interests;
+- Interesting specialisations that tie in with your own personal interests

 Check out if this programme is right for you!